masumKazibd/practice-js/README.md

 # practice-js
-Hello, This is Masum Kazi, I just learn Javascript to develop skill. in this repostry i share my daily work for inspiring myself😎
+Hello, This is Masum Kazi, I just learn Javascript to develop my skill. in this repostry i share my daily work for inspiring myself😎